reactjs/react.dev/content/tutorial/tutorial.md

 We may think that Board should just ask each Square for the Square's state.
 Although this approach is possible in React, we discourage it because the code becomes difficult to understand, susceptible to bugs, and hard to refactor.
 Instead, the best approach is to store the game's state in the Board component instead of in each Square.
 The Board component can tell each Square what to display.

 **To collect data from multiple children or have two child components communicate with each other, the childrens' state should reside in the parent component.
-The parent can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent.**
+The parent component can pass the state back down to the children by using props; this keeps the child components in sync with each other and with the parent component.**

 Moving states into parent components is common when React components are refactored - let's take this opportunity to try it out.
 We'll add a constructor to the Board and set the Board's initial state to contain an array with 9 nulls.
 These 9 nulls correspond to the 9 squares: